-In terms of retail investors in Singapore, while an interest in sustainability credentials has been recognised for some time in younger generations, we now see this transpiring across the board more generally with retail investors of all ages.
-Our research finds that for 57% of Singaporeans, ESG factors are a priority consideration in the investments they select, with 40% saying that their interest in ESG investing is increasing.
+In terms of retail investors in Hong Kong, while an interest in sustainability credentials has been recognised for some time in younger generations, we now see this transpiring across the board more generally with retail investors of all ages.
+Our research finds that for 60% of Hong Kongers, ESG factors are a priority consideration in the investments they select, with 43% saying that their interest in ESG investing is increasing.

 However, despite this trend, misconceptions persist.
-More than half (53%) of those surveyed in Singapore still believe they need to compromise on the returns they can achieve in order to invest responsibly, when in fact the opposite is true - recent market performance data in fact shows a strong correlation between investments with strong ESG ratings and financial performance.
+Three in five (60%) in Hong Kong still believe they need to compromise on the returns they can achieve in order to invest responsibly, when in fact the opposite is true - recent market performance data in fact shows a strong correlation between investments with strong ESG ratings and financial performance.
 Those assets with good ESG credentials are also more likely to have better long-term growth prospects, since they are by nature more sustainable.

-When it comes to which issues are important to investors, environmental responsibility is the top concern for Singaporean investors, with 43% identifying this as the most important issue, followed by social issues at 32%, and governance at 25%.
+When it comes to which issues are important to investors, social issues are the top concern for investors in Hong Kong, with 40% identifying this as the most important issue, followed by environmental issues at 38%, and governance at 22%.